Libya's interim leader makes landmark Tripoli speech

 NTC officials told Reuters they did not advertise the public appearance for fear pro-Gaddafi elements would try to disrupt it.

-The crowd cheered, waved the independence tricolor flag.
+The crowd cheered, waved the independence tricolour flag.
 Balloons, fireworks, music and the smell of popcorn gave the gathering a carnival atmosphere.

 "The most important thing was what he said about building a nation of laws, and his reassurances about extremism, from the left or the right, Islamists or secularists," Osama Gheriani, a 30-year-old dentist, told Reuters.
 "It's a moderate country.
 This was the most important point."